By Antonio Malara

 -Fashion Brands: giants who deal each other about the trend to create.

 I will not close the post without talking about the outfit.
-Winter has come even here and this time I almost created a real winter outfit.
-For the first time in a post I wore a sweater and I opened the jacket only to show it (because it was really windy).
+Winter has come even here and this time I almost created a real winter outfit in which I wore a sweater for the first time.
 The color combination is also new, I wear a grey jeans with black leather jacket and sneakers.
 All the items are new but I have to say that jacket and sweater are not for real winter, especially the jacket, is more for spring time (but they sell as a winter product).
 This Dsquared2 ripped jeans are nice but I had to “customize” them on ankle.
 Btw I like the color and how they fits, they’re slim and not skinny jeans so it’s possible to wear them even for a whole day and not only for nightlife.
 The Paciotti 4US shoes are super cool and really a winter product, in fact they’re coated inside.
 I didn’t know it because it was impossible to see it on the website (and there was no description).
 Of course the brand is a guarantee, the shoes are comfortable, well built in leather, warm inside and with a cool studs design.

 Shoes: Paciotti 4US